adychn/Convex-Hull/README.md

   <img src = 'images/3d_15.png', width=400>
 </p>

-## How to Run
+## How To Run
 1. pip install requirements.txt
 2. python main.py
 3. A set of randomized 2D and 3D points will be generated, and plotted on two figures, one for 2D and the other one for 3D.

 ## Usage and Information
-### File main.py
+### main.py
-Contains unit testing functions and parameter configurations that perform randomized tests for 2D and 3D ConvexHull objects.
+Run unit tests by adding randomized points into 2D and 3D ConvexHull objects.
 | Parameter Name  | Accepted Values | Description
 | ------------- | ------------- | ------------- |
 | numPointsToAdd  | int  | Number of randomized points to generate for the convex hull. |